polytetralhx/4dm4analysis/readme.md

 ## Editor's Notes

+### IMPORTANT NOTE

+The documentation will soon be outdated for several reasons
+- Refactoring of the code
+- Migration to SQLite Database
+- Model Changes

 ### Dataset, Visualizations and Code Archives (Failed Attempts that are not included in documentation)

 The Cleaned Dataset, EDA Attempts and Code Archives can be found [here](https://drive.google.com/drive/folders/1A4AH3E1vJ7tGiC_hhnfZ8XMC6pPnu8E5?usp=sharing)